-Luckily, I was led to a pest control office in Denver.
+Luckily, I was led to a an office in San Diego.
 It was near our house, and I scheduled a visit.
 They came to our house and did their magic.
 I did not see any silverfish after the treatment, but they told me to inspect some of the books that I still wanted to keep to ensure that there were no eggs left.
 Good thing, the books were clear.

 Let me tell you about the titles I was able to save.
 Who wouldn’t want to rescue these 90’s books?